redlac/Rust-blog/content/blog/rocket-web-framework.md

 ##  Create a new Rust project

 First, we need to create a new Rust project.
 The project will be named 'basic-web'.
-Navigate the directory where you want the project to be and enter the following two commands in your terminal:
+Navigate to the directory where you want the project to be and enter the following two commands in your terminal:

 ```shell script
 cargo new basic-web --bin